bergie/create/guide/_posts/2012-06-07-introduction.md

 * [Editable](#editable): makes an RDFa entities (as identified by `about`) editable with some editing widget (now plain contentEditable, [Aloha](http://aloha-editor.org), and [Hallo](http://hallojs.org) supported, more to come).
 Provides the events like "modified" of those widgets in a uniform way.
 Editable also deals with Collections, allowing user to add/remove items from them
 * [Storage](#storage): provides localStorage save/restore capability, and keeps track of what entities ought to be saved to the back-end
-* [Workflows](#workflows): retrieves workflows that user can active for a given  ntity from the back-end and handles running them.
-These could be simpl  things like publish/unpublish and delete, or more complex workflows
+* [Workflows](#workflows): retrieves workflows that user can activate for a given entity from the back-end, and handles running them.
+These could be simply things like publish/unpublish and delete, or more complex workflows
 * [Notifications](#notifications): notification bubbles/dialogs that can be used for telling user what has happened ("X has been saved successfully"), or query them for what they want to do ("You have X local modifications for this page.
 Restore/Ignore")
 * [Tags](#tags): content tagging widget
 * [Toolbar](#toolbar): holder widget for a toolbar overlay where widgets like